nicenvrro-dev/chromap/README.md

 1. Navigate to any website
 2. Click the Chromap icon in your Chrome toolbar
-3. Colors are automatically extracted and displayed
+3. Colors are automatically extracted and displayed in the Colors tab
+4. Switch to the Fonts tab to view extracted fonts
-4. Click any color card to view details
+5. Click any color or font card to view details
-5. Copy colors or export the palette
+6. Copy colors/fonts or export the palette

 ### Advanced Features